Files

 To create a schema, we will use the AttributeManager transformer.
 Add an AttributeManager to the canvas and connect it to the <All> reader feature type.

-In the parameters, rename fme_feature_type to RoadType and click OK. fme_feature_type is an FME specific format attribute that is enabled when Singe Merged Feature Types is selected in the reader; it contains the level or layer names.
+In the parameters, rename fme_feature_type to RoadType and click OK. fme_feature_type is an FME-specific format attribute that is enabled when Single Merged Feature Types is selected in the reader; it contains the level or layer names.

 4. Set the Output (Writer) Format to Esri Shapefile

 Next, we need to add a writer to the canvas.
-Click on the Add Writer and in the Add Writer dialog box, for the Format, select Esri Shapefile.
-Then for Dataset, browse to a folder to save the shapefile.
-For the Shapefile Definition, change it to Automatic, this setting will automatically add the new attribute RoadType to the reader.
-Once you’ve done that, then click OK to add the writer.
+Click on Add Writer, and in the Add Writer dialog, select Esri Shapefile for the Format.
+Then, browse to a folder for the Dataset to save the shapefile.
+Change the Shapefile Definition to Automatic; this setting will automatically add the new attribute RoadType to the reader.
+Click OK to add the writer.

 5. Connect Writer and Run the Workspace